hyperstack-org/hyperstack/CONTRIBUTING.md

 that way you understand the basic capabilities and lingo of Hyperstack.

 Next would be to start an experimental project that's based on the *edge* Hyperstack codebase.
-If you just want to build a website with Hyperstack without contributing to Hyperstack itself you're better of sticking to released versions of Hyperstack.
+If you just want to build a project with Hyperstack without contributing to Hyperstack itself you're better of sticking to released versions of Hyperstack.
 But presuming you do want to contribute you can change you `Gemfile` in the following way to get your project on *edge*.

 ```ruby